1.1. Stylus and record care

 For more information about Diamonds and Styli types please here.

-All Ortofon cartridges have a colour coding of the terminals, indicating red and green for right channel respectively hot and ground terminal.
-White and blue for left channel respectively hot and ground terminal.
-Green terminal will always be used for grounding the cartridge housings or motor-system, whenever connected inside the cartridge.
+All Ortofon cartridges have a color coding of the terminals, indicating red and green for right channel, respectively hot and ground terminal.
+White and blue for left channel, respectively hot and ground terminal.
+Green terminal will always be used for grounding the cartridge housings or motor-system whenever connected inside the cartridge.

 Azimuth adjustment or vertical alignment of the cartridge is very important for optimal channel separation.